cztomczak/cefpython/docs/Build-instructions.md

     * To perform a 32-bit Linux build on a 64-bit Linux system see Linux configuration in upstream cef/AutomatedBuildSetup.md.
 See also [cef/#1804](https://bitbucket.org/chromiumembedded/cef/issues/1804).
-* If using prebuilt binaries from Spotify automated builds and want to build cefclient/cefsimple you need to install these packages:
-  `sudo apt-get install libgtkglext1-dev`

 __All platforms__

 * Install dependencies for the automate.py tool by executing:
-  `cd tools/ && pip install -r requirements.txt`.
+  `cd tools/ && pip install -r requirements.txt` (on Linux use `sudo`).
   This will install some PyPI packages including Cython.
 On Windows installing Cython requires a VS compiler - see instructions above for Windows.

 ## Build CEF Python using prebuilt CEF binaries